MDimitroff/k8s-book/README.md

 # TheK8sBook hands-on

-This guide is based on the book of Nigel Poulton - The Kubernets book.
+This guide is based on the book of *Nigel Poulton - The Kubernets book*.
 It includes commands to manage  K8s clusters.

 ## kubectl commands
 ---